Richard Sherman to undergo physical with 49ers today

 Will Richard Sherman's foray into free agency be brief?

-The four-time All-Pro cornerback, who was released by the Seattle Seahawks on Friday, is scheduled to meet with the San Francisco 49ers on Saturday, a source informed of the situation told NFL Network Insider Ian Rapoport.
+The four-time All-Pro cornerback, who was released by the Seattle Seahawks on Friday, is meeting with the San Francisco 49ers on Saturday, a source informed of the situation told NFL Network Insider Ian Rapoport.
 In addition, he will undergo an physical and meet with team doctors to talk about the Achilles tendon he tore last year, Rapoport reported.

 The scheduled meeting comes after Sherman had dinner Friday night with San Francisco 49ers coach Kyle Shanahan, Rapoport reported.
 Niners general manager John Lynch has plenty of salary-cap space to potentially sign Sherman -- roughly $70 million, according to Over The Cap.